This Crockpot Garlic and Herb Pork Roast dinner is savory, rich and oh-so delicious! Served over mashed potatoes or noodles, it’s comfort food heaven!

 Ingredients

-- 5-6 lb boneless pork butt picnic or shoulder roast 6-7lb bone-in
+- 5-6 pounds boneless pork butt picnic or shoulder roast 6-7lb bone-in

-- 1-2 teaspoon cajun seasoning or seasoning salt divided
+- 1-2 teaspoons cajun seasoning or seasoning salt divided

-- 10.5 oz can Campbell’s Condensed Cream of Chicken with Herbs Soup
+- 10.5 ounce can Campbell’s Condensed Cream of Chicken with Herbs Soup

 - 1 cup chicken broth

-- 1 ½ teaspoon flaky poultry seasoning or ¾ teaspoon ground poultry seasoning
+- 1 ½ teaspoons flaky poultry seasoning or ¾ teaspoon ground poultry seasoning

-- 8 oz regular or light cream cheese
+- 8 ounce package regular or light cream cheese

 Instructions